 This is where the real magic began.
 Hercules, in a good mood because he thought his David Lee Roth like charm won the day, introduced her to his friend Theseus.
 The two fell in love and would be later married.

-The only was to find true love in yourself and others is to take the thing off – If you want to.
+The only way to find true love in yourself and others is to take the thing off – If you want to.

-What do you think of today’s story and vase?
+So, what do you think of this story and vase?